LudekCizinsky/scalable-processing/report.md

 >>> Egyptian            : 2.84
 ```

-From the above results, we can see that eastern european is also among the top
+From the above results, we can see that for example honduran (central america) is also among the top
 and as such this seems to suggest that there is no systematic bias towards
-cusines of poorer countries.
+cusines from poorer countries.
 I would like to emphasize that perhaps a possible explanation why I obtained such
 results is also a fact that there is simply very small number of for example
-reviews of Slovakian cuisine and as such even having few negative or posive
+reviews of Honudran cuisine and as such even having few negative or posive
-revuews might still yield a great number compare to Italian cuisine where there
+reviews might still yield a great number compare to Italian cuisine where there
 are a lot of reviews and as such we would also need a significcant amount of
 examples of either positive or negative reviews.
 Finally, to conclude, given the
-above explained methodology and results, the conclusion is that the given hypothesis
+above explained methodology and results, the conclusion is that there is no
-can not be confirmed.
+systematic bias where people would make use of the authenticity to refer to
+different type of experience (positive, negative) based on the type of cuisine.

+# Bonus question: parquet vs json

+Loading data from `parquet` is way faster.
+I believe the reason for this is that
+it is already in column format which means that computer can quikcly read the
+entire column from disk instead of going row by row.
+I tested this on the
+reviews dataset, and there are in total around 6 to 7 million rows compare to
+just a few columns.
+And since column data is stored close to each other on the
+disk, the loading might be signifficantly sped up.
+Once the data was loaded,
+I tried to use filter function, but have not been able to see any difference.
+This is because no matter how we load it, the dataset is represented the same in
+the memory.